Solo il 1 febbraio è al Fillmore Auditorium

 After unification a huge number of civil servants and soldiers recruited from all over the country introduced many more words and idioms from their home languages.

 “Ciao,” for example, is derived from a Venetian word “s-cia[v]o” (slave), meaning ‘I am your slave,” a phrase of affection.
+Click the link to learn more Greetings in Italian.

 “Panettone” (a kind of Christmas cake) comes from the Lombard word “panatton.”